 In the USA, environmental attorney Robert Bilott has spent fifteen years in legal battle against DuPont, one of the world’s largest chemicals corporations, because of PFAS contamination.
 His story began in 1998, when he was contacted by a cattle farmer from West Virginia who believed that the chemical company was responsible for destroying their fields and killing their cattle by dumping toxic waste in the area.
-His story has since been translated to film – the movie ‘Dark Waters’ – which will be screened in Brussels on February 4th, ahead of the European launch of the movie.
+His story has since been translated to film – the movie ‘Dark Waters’ – which was screened in Brussels on February 4th 2020, ahead of the European launch of the movie.

 “Early warnings, late lessons”: bis repetita